molnarlin/milestone-project-1/README.md

 This is the first milestone project for Runshaw College and Code Institute.
 ## 1. UX
 ### Project goals
 Hi!
 This is my portfolio website.
 I created a simple site about my skillsets and work experiences, so potential future employers can check my CV, and see how I improved my skills, and knowledge about web development.
-In the first part I want to introduce my personality and tell a littlebit about myself.
+In the first part, I want to introduce my personality and tell a little bit about myself.
 The next part is about my work history.
-Here I made 5 categories, and visitors can check them in more details if they are interested.
+Here I made 5 categories, and visitors can check them in more detail if they are interested.
 The third page is about my programming skills, how well I know the different programming languages, frameworks, and any other soft skills, that are important in a job, and learned them while working in other industries.
 ### Developer and business goals
 As a developer, I wanted to create a user-friendly website, so I tried to use more graphic elements than text, but something, that still explains my message, and is engaging.
-Also, this message should be well organized and checked in different screen sizes.
+Also, this message should be well organized and readable in different screen sizes.
 So if the content was too long, I was breaking it up into smaller pieces, which is easier to digest.
 ### User stories
-As a users I can easily navigate through the different webpages, and learn about Katalin as a candidate for a job.
-I can use the main navigation menu and a layout helps me to read trough and find information about Katalin.
-There are many graphics elements to find the way to the contents.
+As a user I can easily navigate through the webpage, scroll down and learn about Katalin as a candidate for a job.
+I can use the main navigation menu and the layout helps me to read through and find information about Katalin.
+There are many graphics elements to guide my attention to the different contents on the page.
 ### Design choices
 This is a User Centric Frontend Development project.
 Used semantic markup to structure HTML code.
-The code is split into readable, separated lines, and I included comments in main sections.
-I used Bootstrap in the design, which has lots of pre-written code, so speeds up the process, gives ideas to the layout, compatible with the browsers, and it is easy to make a responsive design with it.
+The code is split into readable, separated lines, and I included comments in the main sections.
+I used Bootstrap in the design, which has lots of pre-written code, so speeds up the process, gives ideas to the layout, compatible with the browsers, and it's easy to make a responsive design with it.
 * I used Lato and Truculenta from fonts.google.com.
+These fonts are easy to read on variuos device screens.
 * I used blue (`#034f84` and `#92a8d1`), grey(`#6C757D`), pink (`#ffaec8`) white (`#ffffff`) and black(`#000000`) colour palette for this project.
+This color combination has a sense of tranquility effect on readers.
 ![Screenshot of the color palette](assets/images/readme_images/color_palette.png)
+* This is a single-page design, what I think is more modern.
+People can just scroll down, if they want to read more.
+My webpage doesn't contain too much information, and recruiters can read it on mobile devices as well.
+* visual hierarchy
+* media sections
+* interaction design
+* accessibility consideration
+* graphics
 ### Wireframes
 I used Balsamiq to create my wireframe, which you can check here [Link to the wireframe](/Milestone-project1.pdf).
-There are wireframes for 3 different screen sizes, and my project contains more sections, so peolpe can scroll down to read them.
+There are wireframes for 3 different screen sizes, and my project contains more sections, so people can scroll down to read them.
 I modified my wireframe a couple of times, this is the latest version.
 This wireframe helped me to position things and organize my content.
 ## 2. Features
 ### 1. Existing features
   * Easy to use navigation bar.
 It is in a fixed position on the top of the website.